-Before jumping to the court, first you should know, what really drive shot is, and when you can go for it according to the position of the shuttle, of your opponent, and how much swing or power your racket will require hitting.
+Before jumping to the court, first you should know, what really Badminton drive shots are, and when you can go for it according to the position of the shuttle, of your opponent, and how much swing or power your racket will require hitting it.
 If you don't have one, then go, and buy Best Badminton Racquets of a heavy head to bring more power in your drives.

 What is Drive Shot?

 A hard hit shot, which makes the best shuttlecock you are using, to pass over the net in an almost horizontal path, or slightly at a down angle, is called Drives.
 These shots are also called, fast shuttle exchanged shot in Badminton.

 Badminton drives comes as an option when you wanna go for a hard hit, and the shuttle isn't too high for a smash.

 As it is purely an attacking shot, so if you will play it with a perfect speed, and angle, then it can force the opponent to return the shuttle high, which will give you enough time to go for a smash, and earn a point.